-Our public realm enforcement officers and dog wardens use body-worn CCTV cameras while working.
+Our public realm enforcement officers use body-worn CCTV cameras while working.

 The key objectives of the CCTV cameras are: